Rogue-1/HTB/FullPWN/Cap.md

 ![image](https://user-images.githubusercontent.com/105310322/183151371-1ac9a8ca-d2d7-4d9f-93b5-ea69d0465110.png)

 Nicely done now we can login through ssh and grab the user flag!
-(You can also get this flag through ftp by running ```console $ get user.txt -```, however you will not be able to retrieve the root flag)
+(You can also get this flag through ftp by running ```$ get user.txt -```, however you will not be able to retrieve the root flag)

 ```console
 ─[us-dedivip-1]─[10.10.14.93]─[htb-0xrogue@pwnbox-base]─[~]